valkey-io/valkey-glide/examples/java/README.md

 ## Run

 Ensure that you have an instance of Valkey running on "localhost" on "6379".
-Otherwise, update glide.examples.ExamplesApp with a configuration that matches your server settings.
+Otherwise, update glide.examples.StandaloneExample or glide.examples.ClusterExample with a configuration that matches your server settings.

 To run the Standalone example:
 ```